workday-accessibility/accessibility-eval/keyboard.md

 			</li>
 			<li><strong>Android:</strong>
 				<ol start="1" type="i">
 					<li>The default focus indicator tends to be very faint.
-In cases where the developer has not modified the default Android styles (unlikely), then the default indicator is sufficient.</li>
+In cases where the developer has not modified the default Android styles (including background color and button color), then the default indicator is sufficient.
+But in the much more likely case, the developer must ensure the focus indicator is sufficient and should adjust the default to ensure the contrast ratio is at least 3:1.</li>
 				</ol>
 			</li>
 		</ol>
 	</li>
 	<li>When any user interface component receives focus, ensure it does not initiate a change of context. <strong>Note:</strong> this is unlikely to occur on native mobile apps.
 		<ol start="1" type="a">
-			<li>Ensure elements receive focus do not cause any of the following:
+			<li>Ensure elements receiving focus do not cause any of the following:
 				<ol start="1" type="i">
 					<li>Forms submitted automatically;</li>
-					<li>New windows launched;</li>
+					<li>New windows are launched;</li>
-					<li>Focus is changed to another component when that component receives focus;</li>
+					<li>Focus jumps to another component;</li>
-					<li>Switching to a different app or user agent</li>
+					<li>A different app or user agent is activated;</li>
-					<li>Changes to content that affect the meaning of the screen/page.</li>
+					<li>Content is changed that affects the meaning of the screen/page;</li>
 				</ol>
 			</li>
 		</ol>